rapidsai/cuxfilter/demos/GTC demo/README.md

 146 million active and non-delinquent loans are given a score from 0-1 to indicate the likelihood of the loan being risky for purchase as part of a loan portfolio.
 Riskiness could mean a chance of delinquency during the lifetime of the loan, or that the loan will be paid off soon and cease generating interest payments.

-The data is visualized wit the following features:
+The data is visualized with the following features:
 * 3-zip boundary: postal zip code with the last 2 digests removed for privacy (951XX)
 * 3-zip boundary bar height: total unpaid balance of all loans in that 3-zip area
 * 3-zip boundary color: mean risk score of all loans in the 3-zip area